calebhyun/pickleball-point-analysis/README.md

 ### Hyperparameter Analysis
 One of our stated goals was to figure out how we could change our game based on the most important hyperparameters to our model.

+## Interesting Insights:

+Qualifiers - Our model is not perfect by any means, and this was trained on pro matches, so the takeaways may be different than amateur matches.

+**Influence of `ts_type`:**
+The model predicts a higher probability of the serving team winning when the shot type is 'Drive' compared to 'Drop' or 'Lob.'
+However, this reflects a correlation observed in the data and does not necessarily imply causation.
+For example, we saw that drives are generally hit off of shallower returns.
+Lobs seem to be the least effective third shot.

+NaN being high in this graph makes sense, as when a third shot is not hit, it was likely off of an error in the return.

+**Influence of `First to Speed Up`:**
+Interestingly, the team to speed up first is strongly predicted to win the point, according to our model.

+**Influence of `rally_len_categorical`:**
+Something that surprised us was that the length of the category didn't seem to affect the prediction that much.
+We expected that, since the serving team has a small disadvantage going into the point (.45%), as the point goes on that disadvantage would go away when both teams get to the kitchen line.
+This was what we saw.

+**Stacking:**
+None of the stacking variables (srv, rtrn switch) seemed to make much of a difference on the model.

 ## Conclusion
 Pickleball point winners are inherently hard to predict, since it is a binary outcome clouded by hundreds of small choices.
 Our goal was to find